July 4th Vacation in Falmouth - Activities and Beaches?

 Cape Cod Baseball League Games - Are you familiar with the Cape League?
 These are the best of the best college players from all over the country.
 It's a great All-American family outing.
 The Falmouth Commodores play their home games at Guv Fuller Field on Main Street.

 Movies Under the Stars - Wednesday evenings in July and August, they show free, family friendly movies outdoors on the lawn at Peg Noonan Park.
 The show begins at dusk.
 Bring chairs or a lawn blanket and a picnic basket, and make an evening of it!

 Farmers Market - Thursday afternoons at Marine Park.
 It's fun to poke around the market and pick up fresh veggies, fruits, flowers and homemade treats.
 Admission is free.

 Cape Cod Winery - The Winery offers tours on Saturday afternoons in July and August.
-If you also want to taste some wines, it's $5 and you get to take your wine glass home with you.
+If you also want to taste some wines, there's a small tasting fee.
 (No tastings for your 13 year-old, of course!)

 This just scratches the surface of budget-friendly things to see and do in Falmouth.
 If you'd like more ideas, please let me know what your family's interests are, and I'll get back to you with other suggestions.

 Now to your question about the best beaches in Falmouth ...